 Due to infection risks, you will require two weeks off work unless working from home.
 You can self-certify for the first seven days of sickness.
 Before you are discharged, a medical certificate (fit note) can be issued at your request by the ward staff to cover the expected time off you will need.
-For further fit notes you will have to see your GP.
+For any further fit notes you will need to go to your GP.